-The agency Scholz & Friends came together quickly with IWC Schaffhause to tell the story of the IWC Reference 1832 – designed by renowned watch designer Gérald Genta.
-In the story, the IWC Ingenieur – originally conceived in the 1950s as a tool watch for engineers – failed to gain commercial traction among its intended target group.
+The agency Scholz & Friends came together quickly with IWC Schaffhausen to tell the story of the IWC Reference 1832 – designed by renowned watch designer Gérald Genta.
+In the film – as in the real world, the IWC Ingenieur – originally conceived in the 1950s as a tool watch for engineers – failed to gain commercial traction among its intended target group.
 It was not until the early 21st century that the model was rediscovered by a new generation.
 The film intertwines this historical arc with the story of a race car driver, shedding light on the origins of the unique green Ingenieur worn by Sonny Hayes, Brad Pitts’ character in the movie.

-Swiss strategic planner Tom Scheuring was deeply involved in the development of the film.
+IWC's strategic brand planner Tom Scheuring was deeply involved in the development of the film.
 He thinks it was important to use it as an opportunity to further expand the brand awareness for IWC through the piece.
-“We used the F1 film and the hype around the watch as an entry point to establish our brand further and also speak to a bigger mass.
-It’s more about bringing our company message across and making people understand what we stand for and less about calling for people to buy the product directly.”
+“We used the F1 movie and the hype around the watch as an entry point to establish our brand further and also speak to a bigger mass.
+It’s more about bringing our message across and making people understand what we stand for and less about calling for people to buy the product directly.”

-Jörg has previously worked with director Rune Milton on the first big IWC spot ‘Born of a Dream’ in 2020.
-The film told the founding story of IWC similar to this epic spot.
+Both Jörg and Tom have previously worked with director Rune Milton on the first big IWC film ‘Born of a Dream’ in 2020.
+The film told the founding story of IWC similar to this epic documentary.
 “We were very successful with the last film.
 Through that earned the trust to work more freely on this second one.
 We focused on creating a feeling more than anything else.”

 IWC Schaffhausen has been the official engineering partner of the Mercedes-AMG PETRONAS Formula One™ Team since 2013, which holds the record for the most consecutive constructors' titles.

-IWC and F1 share a lot of similar qualities, that is why the watch company likes to work with them, Tom highlights.
-“Engeneering has always been on the forefront of what we do.
+IWC and the world of Formula 1 share many similar values and qualities, which is why the watch company enjoys collaborating with the sport, Tom highlights.
+“Engineering has always been on the forefront of what we do.
 Our product is all about mechanical innovation.
 Since the start of IWC in 1868 we have had moments where we found direct inspiration in racing and even found mechanical solutions from it.”

 The research for the ‘Brilliant Failure’ spot took extensive time and effort, Jörg says, further explaining the production process.
-“We were internally checking with our IWC historic expert that the story was factually correct and worked with the watchmakers brand.
-Since the F1 film is also streaming on Apple we also had to check what we were able to say and write about legally.”
+“We were checking with our IWC historian Dr. David Seyffer and the Genta family that the story was factually correct."

-But, getting all the licences was an obstacle while making the film, he says.
+Getting everybody on board, was a must he says.
 “Telling Gérald Genta’s story for IWC is a bit like filming Walt Disney’s story for Disney.
 It is a big thing, so we had to make sure everything was correct.”

 The team also focused on the smallest details while filming.
 Jörg says: “We wanted to create something of real quality.
 The costumes, the set design, the colours, everything has been thought through.
 We even asked Gérald’s family what ties he used to wear.”